-Guerrilla Marketing is a marketing strategy that aims at achieving the organisational goals, while using cost effective, unconventional, creative and interesting techniques.
-The basic knowledge behind ‘What is Guerrilla Marketing?’ caters to communicating your product to the target market in interesting manners, while minimising the costs involved.
+Guerrilla Marketing is a marketing strategy that aims at achieving the organizational goals, while using cost effective, unconventional, creative and interesting techniques.
+The basic knowledge behind ‘What is Guerrilla Marketing?’ caters to communicating your product to the target market in interesting manners, while minimizing the costs involved.
 The concept of Guerrilla Marketing goes back in time and history, to mark its emergence from Guerrilla Warfare strategies.

 Successful Invention & Implementation Of Guerrilla Warfare by Maharana Pratap

 The legendary Maharana Pratap was a great Rajput king and 54th ruler of Mewar.
 In 1572, Pratap Singh was crowned as the king of Mewar.
 The Mughal Emperor Akbar, tried (several times) to make Maharana Pratap acknowledge the former’s supremacy by offering the over-lordship of Mughals.
 However, each time it was turned down by the proud king of Mewar.
 Maharana Pratap was reluctant to submit to the Mughal Emperor and this marked the beginning of the war between the Mughals and Rajputs.

 After numerous small bouts, the battle of Haldighati was fought in 1576 between Mughals and Maharana Pratap.
 The odds were defying for the Rajputs, as it was a 1:5 warrior ratio in the battlefield.
 Still, the brave Rana challenged the massive mughal army by attacking the opponent in unorthodox and surprising ways.
 However, he finally lost the battle, considering several factors of superiority of the Mughal Army.